gtl23/ib/readme.md

-This is simple backend application trying to replicate some functionalities of a very popular app primarily used for searching and identifying unknown phone numbers, **_TrueCaller_**.
+This is a simple backend application trying to replicate some functionalities of a very popular app primarily used for searching and identifying unknown phone numbers, **_TrueCaller_**.